fkarg/fkarg.github.io/drafts/rat-meetup.md

 - Book recommendations
 - Questions for Opinion Speed Dating
 - A Meta-Pad with links to the other pads, every other pad links to this one
+- A list with our expectations to this meetup and people attending it
 - Numerous lists about various topics
 - …

 We found this useful to establish common knowledge within the group (e.g. for future meetup topics if someone wasn't present, and looking up information).

-Links are provided during a meetup, when it is being talked about, or in the messenger group for [coordination](#coordination).
+Links are provided during a meetup, when it is being talked about, or in the messenger group for coordination.

 Yes, that's it.
 Really.

-## Reasons for Success (v??)
+## Reasons for Success (semi-final fk)
 So far the atmosphere during our meetups has been really great and people are thoroughly enjoying to get together.
-This makes it more fun for people to attend the meetup and also allows everyone to open up personally.
-This allows for sharing even very personal problems and subsequent solving or at least iteration on them from everyone present.
-(Important: [beware of other-optimizing][other-optimizing].)
+This allows for sharing personal problems and subsequent solving or at least iteration on them from everyone present (important: [beware of other-optimizing][other-optimizing]).

-While this might be due to survivorship bias and being lucky, we think that there are a few factors beneficial for fostering a friendly atmosphere.
+We think that there are a few factors beneficial for fostering such a friendly atmosphere.
+Be aware of us being lucky and survivorship bias.

 <!--We share these and a few other tips below.-->
-Below, we share a few of these factors along with general tips and reflect on some of the things we maybe were lucky with.
+Below, we share a few of these factors along with general tips and reflections.

-### Success Factors: Social (v1.2)
+### Success Factors: Social (semi-final fk)
-#### Cameras (v1.2)
+#### Cameras (semi-final fk)
 Something that helped create a more personal atmosphere is that we don't communicate via speech only.
 Video offers additional communication bandwidth which allows for a lot more nuanced interactions.
-Seeing how others react, even just for a split-second, reduces a lot of ambiguity.
+Seeing how others react, even just for a split-second, reduces a lot of the inherent ambiguity in communication.

-This is not an explicit policy, but it somehow happened automatically.
-I also have the feeling that people in general like to use cameras for interaction more than they ever did before the Corona pandemic.
+This is not an explicit policy, but rather an implicit one.
+We also have the feeling that people in general like to use cameras for interaction more than they ever did before the pandemic.

-#### Breakout Sessions (v1.2)
+#### Breakout Sessions (semi-final fk)
 We found that with fewer people, a very comfortable atmosphere allowing for honest exchange and topic digression presented itself naturally.
-Establishing such an atmosphere got a lot harder with more people attending concurrently.
+Establishing such an atmosphere got a lot harder with more and continuously new people attending.
 An easy solution for this was to create breakout-sessions (i.e., splitting up the video conference into multiple rooms) with up to five people.

-Often the atmosphere from the small groups tends to spill over to the 'big' meeting even after breakout sessions have concluded.
+The 'comfortable' atmosphere from the small groups tends to spill over to the 'big' meeting even after breakout sessions have concluded.
 This is one of the reasons we try to have breakout sessions early in our Meetup.

 Benefits are multi-faceted:
 - People are less afraid to talk longer